-Fall greenhouse cleanup does require a few hours of your time, but it is well worth the effort to provide a pest and disease free plant environment.
+Fall greenhouse cleanup does require a few hours of your time, but it is well worth the effort to provide a pest and disease-free plant environment.

-- For an aluminum and glass greenhouse a recommended cleaning solution is a mixture of hot water and a disinfectant such as Lysol, pinesol or household bleach.
+- For an aluminum and glass greenhouse a recommended cleaning solution is a mixture of hot water and a disinfectant such as Lysol, Pinesol or household bleach.

 - To clean an aluminum and polycarbonate greenhouse the panels need to be protected, so first rinse the greenhouse with lukewarm water.
-Then, using a mild soap such as Safer soap and soft cloth, wipe down but do not scrub the panels.
+Then, using a mild soap such as Safer soap and a soft cloth, wipe down but do not scrub the panels.
 Rinse the greenhouse again and wipe dry with a soft cloth.
 Benches, shelving, plastic trays and pots also need to be cleaned.

-Prevention is the best known method of controlling pests and disease in the greenhouse.
+Prevention is the best-known method of controlling pests and disease in the greenhouse.

 - Aphids and whiteflies are the most common pests associated with the garden and greenhouse.
-To eliminate bringing the pests into the greenhouse from outdoors, it is recommended to wash down the plants with soapy water.
+To eliminate bringing pests into the greenhouse from outdoors, it is recommended to wash down the plants with soapy water.

 - Sterilized soils are used in greenhouse gardening.
 This soil will prevent diseases like "root rot" for cuttings and "damping off" for seedlings.